 International Adoption in Mississippi

-The cost of international adoption is significantly higher due to a number of factors, including travel and lodging for a period of time in another country when traveling.
+The cost of international adoption is significantly higher due to several factors, including travel and lodging for a period of time in another country when traveling.
 Adoption tax credits and employer assistance can help offset the cost.

 There is a great need for parents to adopt sibling groups and older children overseas.
 There are also, however, many toddlers and preschool-aged children who need families.
 Be sure to specify what child you think you would be best suited to adopt during the home study process.